Market-Connections Professional Resume Writing Services

 • What goals or objectives need to be achieved in the next six months?

-• What areas of the job would you like to see improvement in with regard to the person who was most recently performing these duties?
+• What areas of the job would you like to see improvement in, concerning the person who was most recently performing these duties?

 • From all I can see, I’d really like to work here, and I believe I can add considerable value to the company.
 What’s the next step in the selection process?